tomcox23/MachineLearning1-Face_Recognition/README.md

 * Create an empty Folder named **"dataSetFolders"** in the same directory
 * Create an empty folder called **trainer** In same directory

-## Running Instructions
+## How To Use
 all commands run using the anaconda terminal. run by typing "python GUI.py" to run the user interface for example.

 ### GUI
 * All scripts have been merged into the GUI.py script.
 The other seperate Scripts are now not used at all. "dataSetGenerator","trainer","detector"
-* To use the GUI run python GUI.py you will be able to run each script from in the GUI as well.
+* To use the GUI run <code>python GUI.py</code> you will be able to run each script from in the GUI as well.

+#### First
+* Add a name to the Name text Box
+#### Second
+* make sure you are the only person infront of the camera
+* Make sure you are not too close or far away from the camera and look directly at it.
+* Click add Face Button. this wll take 21 images of your face.
+#### Third
+* Click the Train Button.

+#### Forth
+* Click detect
+* This will bring up the camera window identifying whoever is in the frame
+* Push "Q" button to exit the camera window and go back to the GUI.
+#### Fifth
+* Click Exit button to exit the program

+## Old How To Use

 ### dataSetGenerator
 * In dataSetGenerator.py change Name "" to eg Name "11". this will set the name for the users imgages and folders. it must be an integer though.
 Next you run python dataSetGenerator.py.